The page has been translated by Gen AI.

 NAT Logging

-To save NAT logs, you must first create a bucket in Object Storage to save the logs, and then set the bucket as the log repository in NAT Logging, after that, by setting log saving in NAT detail inquiry, NAT logs will be saved in the Object Storage bucket.
+To store NAT logs, first create a bucket in Object Storage for the logs and configure that bucket in the NAT Logging repository.
+Then, when you enable log storage in the NAT detail view, NAT logs will begin to be saved to the Object Storage bucket.

 Reference